NorbertLoh/CS4248-Group-30-Project/README.md

 # AI Declaration
 This project uses the following AI tools:
-- Copilot Auto for quick scaffolding and boilerplate code for our own experiments and test and debugging.
+- Copilot Auto for quick scaffolding and boilerplate code for our own experiments and test.
+It was also used for general debugging.
 - Gemini Pro Nano Banana was used to generate images in early stages of the poster for STePS
 - Copilot Auto was used to generated the bash scripts used for remote cluster usage, but these were heavily modified by us to fit our needs and the cluster environment.